tomblench/matchesfashion-java-technical-test/README.md

 - "Run main class with Don Quixote first sentence".
 As described, using one of the provided sample input files.
 - "org.blench.matchesfashion.test in MatchesFashionTest".
 Run all JUnit tests.

+_Note: When opening the IntelliJ project you may need to set your project SDK.
+The build.gradle file does not need to be imported._

 Examples below are focussed on running with gradlew at the command line.

 # Tests